 OHCD will conduct a re-inspection by the end of the corrective period, or any OHCD approved extension.

 The family and owner will be given reasonable notice of the reinspection appointment.
 If the deficiencies have not been corrected by the time of the reinspection, OHCD will send a notice of abatement to the owner, or in the case of family caused violations, a notice of termination to the family, in accordance with OHCD policies.

-If OHCD is unable to gain entry to the unit in order to conduct the scheduled inspection, OHCD will allow the re-inspection to be rescheduled once.
 If OHCD is unable to gain entry to the unit in order to conduct the rescheduled inspection, OHCD will consider the family to have violated its obligation to make the unit available for reinspection.
 This may result in termination of the family's assistance in accordance with Chapter 12.